nivso-22/AmatFinalProject/README.md

 You will need to install the matpltlib package for this to run.

 select the type of equation and the range and press graph.
-(note: the graphs won't delete themselfs)
+(note: the graphs won't delete themselves)

 if you want to send someone you graph, select export and name it however you like.